 Conveniently Designed, Easy to Lift & Ideal For Outdoors

-The Bruntmor Charcoal BBQ Hibachi Grill is small-sized and ideal for backyard cooking, picnics, camping and beach adventures.
+The Isumer Charcoal BBQ Hibachi Grill is small-sized and ideal for backyard cooking, picnics, camping and beach adventures.
 With portable and powerful iron structure, the grill offers the same strength of durability as would a standard bulky large model.

 This grill is easy to clean and can be used for cooking any kind of vegetable or meat products.
 It comes with a flexible handle to effortlessly carry its 15kg body.
 There are air vents and doors located on the charcoal section for temperature regulation.

 The charcoal pieces are able to be locked in with a separate fire grate which ensures none of the burning coals come out.
-Overall, the Bruntmor Hibachi Grill is a good product with commendable performance.
+Overall, the Isumer Hibachi Grill is a good product with commendable performance.